15 Activities for Toddlers at Home

 DIY Musical Instruments

-If your toddlers are music lovers, you can teach them how to make their musical instruments at home.
-This activity is good to stir up their creativity, and it’s also fun, especially if they succeed at it.
+If your toddlers are music lovers, you can teach them how to make musical instruments at home.
+This activity is good for stirring up their creativity and is also fun, especially if they succeed at it.

 Character Dressing